16192 Coastal Hwy, Lewes, DE 19958-3608

 How to Store Self Inflating Sleeping Pad: An Experts Guide in 3 Easy Steps

 Did you get a new self-inflating sleeping pad, and you’re wondering how to store it properly?
 We are here to help you learn how to store self inflating sleeping pad correctly and without any problems while inflating or deflating the next time you use them.

 It all comes down to the type of pad and storage space you have, so here are our short but helpful steps on aproppritely storing your sleeping pad to maximize its length of use and ease of portability.
 Next up are our steps to how to store self inflating sleeping pads the right way.

 Step#1: Prepare Self Inflating Sleeping Pad for Storage

-First of all, you need your self inflating sleeping pad to prepare for your storage process, and this is done by properly maintaining it.
-In this step, you will have to properly clean and maintain your sleeping pad, and don't think this is a one-time thing.
+First of all, you need your prepared pad for your storage process, and this is done by properly maintaining it.
+In this step, you will have to properly clean and maintain your sleeping pad, and don’t think this is a one-time thing.
 On the contrary, you need to encourage good handling and proactive use every time you open your air valve and use your sleeping pad.

 Thus, this is why step no. 1 is so important.
 Without a fully and properly functioning sleeping pad, you will have nothing to maintain and store, so make sure to use your sleeping pad in line with our How to use self inflating sleeping pad article.